Prajwala-Adiga/hello-world/README.md

 # hello-world
 my first repository

-making changes in the first commit not understanding this stuff properly
+making changes in the first commit.
+Not understanding this stuff properly